You Learned to Hold It All Together

 Depth and joy can coexist.

-Healing doesn’t have to be heavy every moment.
-We can go deep while still keeping things warm, steady, and share a laugh.
-Therapy is human and doesn’t have to be clinical or cold.
+Healing doesn’t have to be heavy all the time.
+We can do meaningful work while still keeping things warm, human, and allowing space for humor and laughter.

 Many say therapy helps them feel more empowered.
 My clients share they are able to set healthier boundaries and quiet the inner critic that fuels perfectionism and self-doubt.

-Clients also notice the way I bring thoughtful, intentional pacing to EMDR and trauma work.
+Clients also notice the thoughtful, intentional pacing I bring to EMDR and trauma work.
 They appreciate the balance of professional skill and heartfelt care, which helps them feel safe enough to do deep work at their own speed.

-Most importantly, clients leave feeling more resilient and less anxious, with a clearer sense of who they are and the confidence to move forward.
+My clients share that they leave feeling less anxious, with a clearer sense of who they are and the confidence to move forward.

 My Approach & Professional Development